Chaitanya0315/Testing/Docs/ProjectPlan.md

 **Software Architect**

 This team member will make high-level design choices and dictate technical standards, including software coding standards, tools, and platforms.
 The team member will make high-level design choices much more often than low-level choices.
-He will utilize debugging and problem-solving approach in order for developing elemental data structures and working to realize all the use case and design considerations.
+Software architect may also be engaged in the design of the architecture of the application environment, or may focus entirely on the design methodology of the code.

 **Software Developer**